karink520/git-and-github-intro/git_workshop.md

 2. We'll use `git merge` to combine any changes that you just fetched into your local files.
 This means that if a collaborator changed some lines of code and put those changes on GitHub, when you merge, you'd get their revised version on your computer.
 Type:

-    `git merge origin/master`
+    `git merge origin/main`

     Note: we don't expect anything exciting to happen in this particular example, since our local repository already matched the remote reposity.
 We're just practicing the basic workflow for now.
-    Recall that `origin `refers to the remote repository up on GitHub.  `master` refers to the *branch* that we're on; we'll learn about branches later on.
+    Recall that `origin `refers to the remote repository up on GitHub.  `main` refers to the *branch* that we're on; we'll learn about branches later on.

 3. Make changes to your local repository.
 This is where you're doing your coding, adding new features, and fixing features that need to be fixed!
 To simulate that process for now, just make a small change by opening up `ReadMe.txt` and editing the text a bit.